-Your horrible headache and migraine can be caused by triggering foods such as chocolate, alcohol, and caffeine.
-However, each individual condition is different.
-It means that particular foods, which do not affect in your condition but can trigger headaches and migraines in some individuals.
+Your horrible headache and migraine can be caused by trigger foods such as chocolate, alcohol, and caffeine.
+However, each condition is different.
+It means that particular foods, which do not affect your health condition but can trigger headaches and migraines in some individuals.
 Therefore, it is the reason why you should keep a good diary to document your headaches and migraines.
-In this article, I would like to share with you some common foods that cause headaches and migraines.
+In this article, we would like to share with you some common foods that cause headaches and migraines.
 If you want to control these conditions, you should avoid these foods.

-Before I mention about the common foods that cause headaches and migraines, I would like to introduce to you some background information about these conditions.
-Migraines and other types of headaches like sinus headache and tension headache have a painful experience.
+Before we mention the common foods that cause headaches and migraines, we would like to introduce to you some background information about these conditions.
+Migraines and other types of problem like a sinus headache and tension headache have a painful experience.
 When you suffer from migraines and headaches, you may face the symptoms such as nausea, pounding headache, vomiting, and light sensitivity.
 Migraines can be treated with abortion and antinausea drugs or preventive medications.
-The common treatment for a headache is using pain relievers.
+The common treatment for the problem is using pain relievers.

 Although we have a variety of treatments for headaches and migraines, we cannot ignore the importance of diet for treating headaches and migraines.
-Many researches and reports have found the link between diet and headaches.
-It means that your diet will make headache symptoms get worse or get better.
+Many types of research and reports have found the link between diet and headaches.
+It means that your food will make headache symptoms get worse or get better.
 According to Deborah Friedman, a neurologist working at the University of Texas Southwestern Medical Center, what you eat and what you drink may trigger your head’s pounding.
-Therefore, it is important for you to keep the food diary to check whether there is a pattern and avoid culinary culprits especially when you are suffering from headaches and migraines.
-In order to help the patients with headaches and migraines who want to control unpleasant symptoms, I would like to share with you some common foods that cause headaches and migraines in AllRemedies.
-However, it is important to note that because each individual condition is not the same.
-The foods triggering headache in many people may not affect you.
+Therefore, it is crucial for you to keep the food diary to check whether there is a pattern and avoid culinary culprits especially when you are suffering from headaches and migraines.
+To help the patients with headaches and migraines who want to control unpleasant symptoms, we would like to share with you some common foods that cause headaches and migraines in AllRemedies.
+However, it is important to note that because each condition is not the same.
+The foods triggering problem in many people may not affect you.
 Therefore, this article is only for informational purpose.
-But if you still concern, please keep reading the following common foods that causes headaches and migraines.
+However, if it's your concern, please keep reading the following common foods that cause headaches and migraines.

-A research conducted by the International Headache Society has found out that cocoa in chocolate may protect your nerve cells that can lead to migraines and headaches.
-22 percent of patients with headaches may consider the chocolate as a headache trigger.
-According to Dr. Rosen, people with headaches develop food craving just before the headaches attack.
-Therefore, it is reasonable to say that migraine or headache attack may make the patients want to reach for a chocolate bar which may not the cause.
+Research conducted by the International Headache Society has found out that cocoa in chocolate may protect your nerve cells that can lead to migraines and headaches.
+22 percent of patients with headaches may consider the chocolate as a trigger.
+According to Dr. Rosen, people with headaches develop food craving just before its attack.
+Therefore, it is reasonable to say that a migraine or headache attack may make the patients want to reach for a chocolate bar which may not the cause.

 Sulfites which are used in red wine preservation may make the symptoms get worse.

-Many drinks which contain alcohol will result in headache by increasing the blood flow to our brain and making your body dehydrated.
+Many drinks which contain alcohol will result in a headache by increasing the blood flow to our brain and making your body dehydrated.
 They are also the triggers of migraines and headaches.
-Patients with headaches tend to have worse hangovers caused by any type of alcohol, according to Robert Daroff, MD, a professor of neurology working at the Case Western Reserve School of Medicine in Cleveland and also a past president of the American Headache Society.
+Patients with the problem tend to have worse hangovers caused by any alcohol type, according to Robert Daroff, MD, a professor of neurology working at the Case Western Reserve School of Medicine in Cleveland and also a past president of the American Headache Society.
 Alcohol will cause headaches in some patients who have gone through a period of cluster headaches.

 Sometimes, many people may confuse about caffeine.
-They do not know whether caffeine should be considered as one of foods that cause headache or headache pain reliever.
+They do not know whether caffeine should be considered as one of the foods that cause headaches or a headache pain reliever.
 If you stay up late on the weekend and you may wake up in the next morning with the unpleasant headaches, drinking a cup of coffee which contain caffeine can help you to find the significant relief.
 Moreover, it will increase your concentration in the morning.
-A little caffeine will be effective in treating migraines and headaches.
+A little caffeine will be useful in treating migraines and headaches.
 In fact, caffeine can be found in some migraine medications.
-However, consuming too much caffeine will lead to a headache.
-It is important to drink coffee in the moderation if you want to control and find the relief for migraines and headaches.
+However, consuming too much caffeine will lead to trouble.
+It is vital to drink coffee in the moderation if you want to control and find the relief of migraines and headaches.
 In general, it is recommended taking 200 milligrams of caffeine (about two or three cups of coffee) daily to get headache relief.
-The alternative better way is substitute coffee with tea which also contains caffeine.
+The alternative better way is to substitute coffee with tea which also contains caffeine.

 5. The Soy Sauce

-Asking for the common foods that cause headaches and migraines, I want to mention the soy sauce.
-Monosodium glutamate (MSG) which is considered as the food addictive in many foods can be found in the soy sauce.
-Many researches have shown that MSG may result in some certain health problems such as diarrhea, cramps and a horrible headache.
-MSG can cause migraine in some people.
+Asking for the common foods that cause headaches and migraines, we want to mention the soy sauce.
+Monosodium glutamate (MSG) which is considered as the food additive in many foods can be found in the soy sauce.
+Many types of research have shown that MSG may result in some specific health problems such as diarrhea, cramps, and a horrible headache.
+MSG can cause a migraine in some people.
 Moreover, the soy sauce is also salty, which can make your body hydrated.
-And dehydration is one of possible headache triggers.
+Also, dehydration is one of the possible headache triggers.

 6. Ice Creams

 The stabbing pain you feel in your head when you eat ice creams too fast is a result of eating the ice, not the cream.
 Because of the cold in ice creams, the stabbing pain in your head will last for 30 to 60 seconds.
-Ice creams and other cold foods may be one of migraine causes for patients who experience migraines and other types of headaches while for most healthy people, the pain will disappear quickly.
-However, if you are a fan of ice creams, you do not need to avoid eating ice creams completely.
-The helpful solution is eating ice creams or drinking cold drinks slowly, suggested Daroff.
+Ice creams and other cold foods may be one of the migraine causes for patients who experience migraines and different types of headaches while for most healthy people, the pain will disappear quickly.
+However, if you are a fan of ice creams, you do not need to avoid eating ice creams entirely.
+The suitable solution is eating ice creams or drinking cold drinks slowly, suggested Daroff.

 8. Processed Meat

-There are not enough reliable evidences and researches that show processed meat can lead to headache, according to Rosen.
-However, the nitrites and the nitrates which are used as preservatives in bacon, hot dogs and lunch meats will affect the blood pressure and cause headaches and migraines in some people.
-Therefore, if your diary shows that processed meat is one of triggers causing headache, you should avoid it.
+There are not enough reliable evidence and research that show processed meat can lead to a headache, according to Rosen.
+However, the nitrites and the nitrates which are used as preservatives in bacon, hot dogs, and lunch meats will affect the blood pressure and cause headaches and migraines in some people.
+Therefore, if your diary shows that processed meat is one of the triggers causing trouble, you should avoid it.
 Lean meat and fish are the better alternative healthy foods for not only patients with headaches but also all people.

 Nitrites are the substance in many particular foods such as hot dogs, pepperoni, deli meats.
 Studies have found that consuming nitrites can cause migraines.
 Moreover, nitrites can also be found in turkey, chicken and soy sauces or other foods which are smoked, cured, canned or pickled.
-In order to keep headache and migraine condition under the control, you should find nitrite-free varieties of these products at the grocery store and exclude them from their meals.
+To keep a headache and migraine condition under control, you should find nitrite-free varieties of these products at the grocery store and exclude them from their meals.

-If you suffer from headaches and migraines, it is recommended avoiding tannins, plant compounds which can found in some foods that cause headaches such as red-skinned apples, tea, pears, red wine, apple juice and cider.
-These foods may give astringent taste or puckering, dry sensation in your mouth.
+If you suffer from headaches and migraines, it is recommended avoiding tannins, plant compounds which can found in some foods that cause headaches such as red-skinned apples, tea, pears, red wine, apple juice, and cider.
+These foods may give an astringent taste or pucker, dry sensation in your mouth.
 Tannins seem to be a strong trigger for headaches and migraines in some individuals.

-Beside nitrites, sulfites are another food preservative which are used in foods that cause headaches and migraines like dried fruits (including figs, prunes, and apricots), white wine or red wine, and many processed foods.
+Beside nitrites, sulfites are another food preservative which is used in foods that cause headaches and migraines like dried fruits (including figs, prunes, and apricots), white wine or red wine and many processed foods.
 The only way to avoid this food preservative is reading the product labels before purchasing.

 14. Common Additives

-If you are experiencing from headaches, you should stay away from all the foods which have been pickles, for example beets, eggs, olives, peppers, vegetables, and cucumbers and so on.
+If you are experiencing from headaches, you should stay away from all the foods which have been pickled, for example, beets, eggs, olives, peppers, vegetables, and cucumbers and so on.

-Olives is one of the common foods which cause headaches and migraines in some people.
+Olives are one of the foods which cause headaches and migraines in some people.
 The possible reason may be that olives contain tyramine, a substance that can increase the risk of developing headaches.
-Therefore, in order to control headache symptoms, you should avoid or limit olives intake.
+Therefore, to control headache symptoms, you should avoid or limit olives intake.

 Fast foods like pizza not only make you gain weight but also are one of the common foods that cause headaches and migraines.
-The possible reason may be that the yeast in pizza may trigger headaches.
+The possible reason may be that the yeast in pizza may trigger the problem.

-Soft pretzels are also food triggers for headaches if you eat too much.
+Soft pretzels are also food triggers for headaches if you overeat.
 The possible culprit is also yeast.

 20. Whole Milk

-These are 20 common foods that cause headaches and migraines that I want to share with you.
-I hope that this article is helpful for you.
-If you have any questions to ask, please raise your voice by leaving your comments bellow.
-I will answer as soon as I can.
+These are 20 common foods that cause headaches and migraines that we want to share with you.
+We hope that this article is helpful for you.
+If you have any questions, please raise your voice by leaving your comments below.
+We will answer as soon as we can.